Dark Energy Black Holes with Intermediate Masses at High Redshifts: an earlier generation of Quasars and observations: INTRODUCTION

-where $a, i, j$ are family indices and the fields that enter into the see-saw model of neutrino masses are: the standard lepton doublets $l_L$ and the Higgs doublet $\Phi$ along with right handed neutrinos $N_R^i$ and a Higgs field $\sigma_{ij}$.
+Observations then tell us that $\rho_{DE} \sim (10^{-47} GeV^4) $.
+At one point in time this used to be called the Cosmological Constant problem primarily because the above number is very small compared to most energy scales in particle physics.
+A resolution of this was provided in \cite{Singh} based on the following key phenomena: 1) Dark Energy gets reduced over time by the process of dissipation; 2) Dark Energy gets dramatically reduced at every phase transition so that the dark energy at the end of the phase transition is $\sim m^4$ where m is the characterisitic mass/energy scale of the phase transition.

+Thus, the value of the dark energy density expected is $\rho_{DE} \sim m^4$ from the last phase transition.
+In our case, the energy scale of the last phase transition given the current temperature of the Universe is given by $m_2$ the mass of the second generation of neutrinos.
+This gives a value of the dark energy density which gets rid of the discrepancy between the measurements of the age of the Universe and the Hubble constant.

 As has previously been discussed in detail in \cite{Singh} the PNGB fields in this model can lead to a rapid expansion of the Universe which is consistent with the observed expansion rate of the Universe.
 This of course is a requirement for any model of what we now call Dark Energy.

 Dark Energy is the largest fraction of the energy density of the Universe.
 Thus, we expect that Dark Energy can play an important role in multiple facets of the Universe.

 Thus, we investigated whether this Dark Energy has other important or interesting effects beyond driving the rapid expansion of the Universe on large scales.
 Since we have a Dark Energy model arising out of fields with a space-time dependence, we can have a rapid expansion of the Universe on large length scales and at the same time have non-trivial and interesting space time dependent dynamics on shorter length scales driven by the dynamical length scale of the Dark Energy field as was shown in \cite{DarkEnergyCollapseAndBHs}.